tfsaggregator/aggregator-docs/content/docs/v3/rules/workitem.md

 `bool IsDeleted` Read-only, returns `true` if the work item is currently located in recycle bin.

+`bool IsReadOnly` Read-only.
-`bool IsReadOnly` Read-only, returns `true` if work item cannot be modified.
+Returns `true` if work item cannot be modified.

+`bool IsNew` Read-only.
-`bool IsNew` Read-only, returns `true` if work item is new.
+Returns `true` if work item is new.

+`bool IsDirty` Read-only.
-`bool IsDirty` Read-only, returns `true` if work item changed after retrieval.
+Returns `true` if work item changed after retrieval.

 ### Attachments
 `int AttachedFileCount`
 Returns the number of attached files.